IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina/README.md

 ```

 ### 2. Choose and Download Protein Complex Data
-Select any protein complex from the available dataset of **140** protein complexes(https://zenodo.org/records/4031961) which you can download from (https://zenodo.org/records/4031961/files/data.zip?download=1).
+Select any protein complex from the available dataset of **140** protein-ligand complexes(https://zenodo.org/records/4031961) which you can download from (https://zenodo.org/records/4031961/files/data.zip?download=1).
 This guide uses the **5wlo** protein as an example.

 1) Run the below commands to make data download script executable, download the complete dataset and extract the data for `5wlo`: